 To touch further on what he preaches, Casey doesn't utilize the best of the best of modern video equipment in today's terms, yet the average viewer probably doesn't realize this due to how captivating his content is.

 In the rest of this article, I'll sum up the main components of his kit and touch a little upon why I think he chooses the specific tools for his vlogging needs.
 Keep in mind, this may not include every piece of gear he has ever used in his videos, but it will cover the primary tools he uses to produce his daily episodes.

 Casey Neistat's Vlogging Gear Bag

 This is Casey's primary workhorse for his vlogs and the camera he is around 80% of the time.
-The 80D is the recently released successor to the last-generation 70D but is very similar besides a few upgrades under the hood.
+The 80D is the recently released successor to the last-generation 70D but is very similar besides a few upgrades under the hood (read our full 70D vs 80D comparison).
 I think Casey chooses to use the 80D over some more expensive competing camera bodies for a few simple reasons.

 First off, the 80D is a medium-sized DSLR offering most of the video quality and bells and whistles in higher-end Canon models without the extra bulk.
 The Canon 80D offers excellent performance for the price, superb battery life, an articulating screen and most importantly the dual-pixel AF technology which Casey takes full advantage being a solo shooter.

 A step-up from the 80D, the 5D Mark III has been a workhorse for many videographers at least until the mirrorless competition far surpassed its performance about over the past 18 months.
 However, Casey still relies on this camera for his more high-end work and will utilize it from time to time for specific shots or time-lapse.
 Given its lack of continuous AF for video, fixed screen design, and general bulkiness, the 5D Mark III falls short of the 80D for general vlogging purposes.